graysonlee123/Vue-Subscription-Tracker/README.md

 # TODOs
 [x] Empty dashboard
-[x] Update subscriptions in dashboard main component when a subscription is updated [] reintegrate new subscription form
+[x] Update subscriptions in dashboard main component when a subscription is updated [x] reintegrate new subscription form
 [] Make a proxy for server?
 For easier deployment
-[] Fix dates going back a day on save - maybe save in DB as Unix Timestamp [] Year and day parsing for future payments
+[] Fix dates going back a day on save - maybe save in DB as Unix Timestamp and parse on front-end [] Year and day parsing for future payments
-[] Add sorting to payments
+[] Add sorting to payments; maybe layout like TickTick's side menu.
+E.g. All, Today, This Week, This Month [] For All, add accordion button
+[] No Subscription Found item
 [] account page - full screen route
   [] settings page - integrate with account page
-[] Handle removing error on lost focus for an error'd field's input [] animations
-[] custom color picker
+[] Handle removing error on lost focus for an error'd field's input [] custom color picker
 [] custom date picker
-[] left sidebar items
 [] Tags
 [x] Delete subscription
 [x] Color the subscriptions in the dashboard accordingly